 Make final adjustments to align the centerline marks and the layout lines and fasten extrusions to the wall.
-Drill clear holes in the extrusion at the witness groove that will align with the structural support framing.
-Fasten the extrusion to the wall using the appropriate fasteners and spacing (Figure 15).
+Drill clear holes in the center of extrusion that will align with the structural support framing.
+Fasten the extrusion to the wall using the appropriate fasteners and spacing (Figure 21).

 Metal Design Systems, Inc. recommends a minimum #12, 300 series stainless steel self-tapping fasteners for applications into steel or aluminum and #12, 300 series stainless steel T17 point fasteners for wood substrates.
 The recommended maximum spacing is 16" on center.
 Please reference the project specific details for fastener type and spacing requirements.

-If the system is applied over a gypsum sheathing substrate, ensure the fasteners are of sufficient length to properly engage the structural framing members.
-Self-drilling/self-tapping fasteners require a minimum of 3 fully formed threads extending beyond the back of the metal, and wood screws require a minimum of 1" penetration Shim extrusions as required to ensure a flat and true panel face.
+If the system is applied over a gypsum sheathing substrate, ensure that the fasteners are of sufficient length to properly engage the structural framing members.
+Self-drilling/self-tapping fasteners require a minimum of 3 fully formed threads extending beyond the back of the metal, and wood screws require a minimum of 1" penetration.

+Shim extrusions as required to ensure a flat and true panel face.
 After the extrusion has been secured to the wall, the temporary wedges that secured the extrusion to the panel can be removed.
-Repeat steps for setting perimeter extrusions, prepping panels for install, temporarily securing field extrusions to leading edges of panels, and fastening extrusions to the wall until complete (Figure 21).
-Figure 21
+Repeat steps for setting perimeter extrusions, prepping panels for install, temporarily securing field extrusions to leading edges of panels and fastening extrusions to the wall until complete (Figure 22).

 Prior to the end of each day, make sure all panels are secure so that none of the panels can become disengaged.

+Installing Clip #4403 and Snap Cover #4404:

-Installing Joint Wedge #4003: The wedges must be installed with a sufficient amount of gap to allow for thermal expansion.
-This would be a 1" gap where parts are butted end to end in 10' lengths and a 1⁄2" gap at the "T" intersections.
-Insert the wedge into all panel joints with widest portion and crown side towards the face of the panel (Figure 22).
-Figure 22
+The clip and snap cover must be installed with a sufficient amount of gap to allow for thermal expansion.
+Allow minimum 1/8" gap per 10 lineal feet.
+During cold weather installation allow 3/16" gap per 10 lineal feet.
+Insert the clip and snap cover into all panel joints.
+(Figure 23).

-Follow the spacing recommendations above.
-The wedge should be started by hand and inserted as far as possible with hand pressure alone.
-Drive the wedge into the joint until it bottoms out on the aluminum extrusion by using a 6" length of the same wedge, holding it perpendicular to the joint and tapping with a rubber mallet.
-Fill gaps between wedge with small pieces of open cell backer rod.
-Metal Design Systems, Inc. recommends that the caulking be applied in the joints shortly after installation of the wedge.
-If caulking can not be applied within a reasonable time and the wedge will be left exposed to the sun, cut the 10' long parts to 5' and allow a 1/2" gap at all intersections.
-Install one #8 bugle head self drilling screw in the center of each part to keep it from walking.
-Removing Protective Film: The protective film should be removed immediately after final installation of the panel or at least at the end of each work day.
+The clip should be started by hand and inserted as far as possible with hand pressure alone.
+Insert clip into the joint until it bottoms out on the aluminum extrusion and clicks into place.
+Clips shall be placed at 16"o.c. maximum and near each end of panels.
+The snap cover installs similarly (snapping into clip) locking the system into place (Figure 24).

+Removing Protective Film:

+The protective film should be removed immediately after final installation of the panel or at least at the end of each work day.
 Peel the film back against itself on the same plane as the panel face.

 Note: The film removal process may cause a static charge to build.
 To reduce the possibility of static shock, ground yourself against the portion of the panel with the film removed.

 Note: Panels with film left exposed to UV for extended periods of time may become difficult to remove.
 Panels with film partially removed and left exposed to dirt and UV rays may become discolored.

-For Series 40 Caulk Joint System:

-Use clean release masking tape to mask off the panel face along each panel joint.
-Clean the panel joints within 1 to 2 hours of when the sealant will be applied.
-If required for compatibility, apply sealant primer to the return legs of the panel.
-Note: Follow sealant manufacturers' cleaning, priming and installation instructions.

-Carefully fill panel joints with sealant making sure to avoid skips and bubbles.
-Tool caulking to ensure full contact with joint sidewalls and to leave a smooth concaved surface (Figure 23).
-Figure 23
+Cleaning Panels:

-Note: Reference Metal Design Systems, Inc's. recommended sealants on the cover sheet of your project shop drawings.
-Remove masking taking care to not allow wet sealant to come into contact with the panel face or any other finished surface.
-Cleaning Panels: In most cases, never use anything more than mild detergent and a soft cloth to clean the panels.
+In most cases, never use anything more than mild detergent and a soft cloth to clean the panels.
 Rinse with clean water immediately afterwards.
 See panel manufacturer's recommendations for proper cleaning methods.

 Clean Up:

 Keep work areas free of objects that could cause injury or damage to the panels.
 At the end of each work day, place all trash and debris into the appropriate containers for disposal.

 These guidelines are intended to convey the general sequences and procedures.
-Each application may vary and require specialized procedures.
-Refer to the project specific details for specialized instruction or contact Metal Design Systems, Inc. phone: 319-362-7454 Revised 5/26/15
+Each application may vary and require specialized procedures and/or minor field modifications.
+Refer to the project specific details for specialized instruction or contact Metal Design Systems, Inc. phone: 319-362-7454

+Revised 5/26/15